-So why do we tend to think that coding is fundamentally math?
+So why do we tend to primarily associate coding with math?

 One reason may be that some students are more left-brained, and therefore have a more “math-y” outlook.
-A more probable reason is that our collective understanding around coding is that it falls under math.
+A more probable reason is that, collectively, we’ve learned to associate coding with math.
 Moreover, it seems that we tend to think about programmers as people who must have strong mathematical skills.

-Coding may be more like mastering a foreign language than learning math.
+As it seems, learning to code may be more like mastering a foreign language than mastering mathematical concepts.
 And research can back it up.

 What does research say about necessary coding skills?

 Unfortunately, there’s limited research about necessary skills for computer programmers.
-One study, though, dives into this and confirms that math is not the sole skill necessary for coding.
-It’s not even—seemingly—the most important one!
+One study, though, dives into this, confirming that math is not the sole skill necessary for coding.
+It’s not even—seemingly—the most important skill!